nuagenetworks/monostack-example/README.md

     $ cd DataViews && ../Libraries/NUKit/Tools/genimp -r && cd -

-Now you will see that the content of `DataViews/DataViews.j` has been updated.
+You can see that the content of `DataViews/DataViews.j` has been updated.
 Now we need to edit `DataViews/SKLocationDataView.j` and make it look like:

 ```objj
 @import <Foundation/Foundation.j>